boyter/boyter.org/content/posts/did-i-just-get-buster-scrugged.md

 ## Other

 There were a heap of other tweaks that went into this, including some fixes in [gocodewalker](https://github.com/boyter/gocodewalker/) to help.
 Normally I would go into detail here, but i'll be honest I forgot to keep my usual notes.
 Suffice to say while some bug fixes made it based on that bug report many were performance orientated.
+I suspect this is where the `newfstatat` stats were lowered, but I honestly don't remember.

 ## Results